 In each school the social acceptance handbook is different!
 Find out from other parents what is ‘cool’ at the school your child is going too.
 A pristine uniform?
 Or interest in sports?

 It can be very upsetting for your child to get into trouble in their first couple of weeks at a new school.
 No child likes to be singled out.
 This type of unsettlement will be very distressing for them in a new environment with no nest to escape too.
 Be as thorough as possible to ensure they have everything from their school kit list.

 Talk to your child about how they might feel when they are first away from home, and discuss how you may both deal with it.
 Make sure your child also knows and is comfortable with which teachers they will be able talk to if they are feeling a bit down.

 Over the summer holidays talk to your child about their next school, get them excited about all the new activities and opportunities available to them.
 Look at the school’s website and joining pack together as this will really help them to become interested in the culture of the school once they are there.

 Getting lost on the school campus when trying to find a lesson room can quickly cause homesickness.
 Try to get around this by looking at the school site plan and helping your child to identify which routes and where they need to go to get to certain lessons and extracurricular activities.

 Help your child prepare for their new life at boarding school by providing them experiences of being independent.
 Let them take the bus into the local shops alone or meet up with their friends.
 Encourage them to understand the importance of being on-time and keeping to time deadlines.

-By attending the Future Schools Fair, you will have the chance to familiarise yourself with the schools’ specific focus and pastoral care, something that is vitally important for children who have parents overseas.
-Meeting the people who will be caring for and teaching your child will help ease any worries you may have and this, in turn, will help you prepare your child for their next adventure.
+Try to take any chance to familiarise yourself with the schools’ specific focus and pastoral care, something that is vitally important for children who have parents overseas.
+Attend events where you can meet the people who will be caring for and teaching your child will help ease any worries you may have and this, in turn, will help you prepare your child for their next adventure.